-So, I made some Pakoras for the students in the Geography Club.
+I made Pakoras for the students in the Geography Club.
 It is usually a good way of introducing them to spices and talking about India and other landmarks.
-However, today we were talking about Europe, and I was feeling sort of useless as I could not raise my voice.
+However, today we were talking about Europe, and I was feeling under weather, so I could not raise my voice.
 How does one get attention without raising her/his voice in a class of 35+ kids is a mystery.

 Anyways, the teacher came to my rescue.
 Even then it felt like a slow day.
 An attempt at tracing the countries in the Balkan Peninsula yielded meager results with a sole mention of Greece.
 Another attempt to trace the river Danube did not get beyond Romania.